 Ministry of Health and Prevention (MoHAP) launched the ‘Mutabah’ system, the UAE’s first online system of its kind to collect data on obesity and extra weight among school students.

 The ‘Mutabah’ system accurately and quickly identifies overweight school students on an annual basis and provides information on the food pattern the student should follow along with the level of physical activity to achieve and maintain a healthy weight.

-The ministry provides mobile clinic services in remote areas of Fujairah and Ras Al Khaimah.
+Emirates Health Services provides mobile clinic services in remote areas of Fujairah and Ras Al Khaimah.
 The services include medical care, rehabilitation, natural treatments, preventive measures, dental, optical, dermatological and diabetes treatments.
 The mobile clinic in Ras Al Khaimah does not offer dental treatments.

 Ministry of Community Development provides primary healthcare and social, psychological and physical therapy to UAE nationals who are at least 60 years at the elderly care centres or through their home care programme.

 Red Crescent Authority offers various programmes for the elderly and coordinates with the elderly care centres across the country to organise various activities and events that draw attention to the issues of old people.

 On special occasions, such as the International Day of Older Persons which falls on October 1, the authority organises field visits to elderly care homes to understand the needs of the ageing people and provide them with psychological support and special gifts.
 Red Crescent Authority also formed a team of caregivers and trained them to achieve its humanitarian mission in the elderly care arena.